By THE PULSE NEWS MEXICO STAFF

 Upon entering the capital, U.S. forces vastly outnumbered and quickly overwhelmed the estimated 3,400 soldiers, led by General l Antonio López de Santa Anna, defending the capital.

 However, about 400 men attempted to resist the storming of the castle, which was seen as a principle point of defense for the city and a symbol of its continued independence from the invading forces.

-Now a Mexican Military Academy, the castle had an estimated 200 soldiers defending defending it, half of whom were cadets, who instead of finishing their training and going off to war had the war brought to their doorstep in the form of an artillery barrage that began at dawn on the morning of Sept.
+Now a Mexican Military Academy, the castle had an estimated 200 soldiers defending it, half of whom were cadets, who instead of finishing their training and going off to war had the war brought to their doorsteps in the form of an artillery barrage that began at dawn on the morning of Sept.
 12.